Through the Blue

 Biskotoglyko – a mandatory sweet stop in Avantes square

-4. ALYKES – ROCK POOLS, BEACH BARS & BOUNCY CASTLES
+4. ALYKES – ROCK POOLS & BEACH BARS

 Better than most beaches in Athens, and with less of a crowd (although you will still be hard-pressed for loungers on a summer weekend), Alykes was a frequent escape for a summer splash when we lived in the big city.
 Its fine, fair coloured sand and turquoise waters are unusual for dark and wild volcanic Evia.
-An attractive respite for families, a family-friendly line of beach bars line its shores, many with a formidable set-up of bouncy castles and playground equipment.
+An attractive respite for families, a family-friendly line of beach bars line its shores, some with bouncy castles and playground equipment.

 Daluz beach bar in Alykes, Chalkida